 -

-Abraham came to sacrifice Isaac (see Temple Mount)
+Abraham sacrificed Isaac (see Temple Mount)

 -